 Navigating the family court system can be overwhelming.
 This guide breaks down the exact 2026 process for petitioning or modifying a child support order.

 Before you file any paperwork, you must know what the state presumes your support amount should be.
 Washington law requires all child support petitions to include a formally calculated Washington State Child Support Worksheet (v2026).
+You can use our worksheet tool to calculate your numbers first before beginning your legal petition.

 Includes the mandatory 2026 economic table updates.